coderefinery/template-workshop-webpage/content/audience.md

 Do you know some of the topics, but want to review them, why not attend as an exercise leader?
-You don't need to be an expert: if you have been through CodeRefinery once or have some familiarity with the topics, and you are confident to call a helper when needed, then you have all it takes to lead a team to success.
+You don't need to be an expert: if you have been through CodeRefinery once or have some familiarity with the topics, and you are confident to call an expert helper when needed, then you have all it takes to lead a team to success.
 [Read more here](../volunteer/).